Employee Accidents on Tour: What Are Employers Legally Responsible For?

 jaatraja

-Please suggest if employee met with an accident during the tour or outside the premises what is statutory liability of employer
+Please suggest if an employee meets with an accident during the tour or outside the premises, what is the statutory liability of the employer.

 KK!HR